-Former Senior Vice President & CTO
+Former Senior Vice President and CTO

 Charter Communications, Inc.